• Skip to primary navigation

 Many people know some of the big names in bodybuilding contests, however, there are those important events that can make athletes’ careers that people may not know about.
 The New York Pro is one of them and this event has helped spring many bodybuilders into the spotlight while earning them qualification for a host of other big-time events, like Mr. Olympia.

-The New York Pro contest will take place on May 18, 2024 in New Jersey in what is stacked up to be an exciting event.
+The New York Pro contest took place May 17, 2025 in New Jersey in what stacked up to be an exciting event.
 With most divisions present, fans will get to see their favorite bodybuilders hit the stage in efforts to take home the top prize.

 New York Pro Winners